Technical Glossary

 Parameter (Genie)

-Are values that contain information pertaining to the command.
-They are sent after then Command byte.
-The number of parameter bytes depend on the type of command byte that precedes them.
+These are values that contain information about the command.
+They are sent after the Command byte.
+The number of parameter bytes depends on the type of command byte that precedes them.

 PmmC

-The PmmC contains the low level micro-code information (analogy of that of a soft silicon) which define the characteristics and functionality of the PICASO processor.
-The chip-resident 4DGL functions are part of the PmmC configuration file and future proofing and enhancements are available via PmmC updates.
+The PmmC contains the low-level micro-code information (analogous to that of a soft silicon) which defines the characteristics and functionality of the PICASO processor.
+The chip-resident 4DGL functions are part of the PmmC configuration file, and future proofing and enhancements are available via PmmC updates.
 The PmmC file is programmed into the module via the COM port.

 Processor